Skip to main content

 Purpose of a Description of Modifications

-This section is a description of each planned modification to a ML-DSF in the PCCP as either a stand-alone submission or in concert with a “new” premarket submission.
-For modifications to an approved PCCP, FDA recommends that a PCCP include “only a limited number of modifications that are specific, and that can be verified and validated.”
+This section is a description of each planned modification to an ML-DSF in the PCCP as either a stand-alone submission or in concert with a “new” premarket submission.
+For modifications to an approved PCCP, the FDA recommends that a PCCP include “only a limited number of modifications that are specific, and that can be verified and validated.”

-How to Complete Description of Modifications
+How to Complete a Description of Modifications

 Modifications to the PCCP that are difficult to verify and validate due to circumstances such as overly complex modifications, lack of specificity or clarity, or insufficient data or testing methods may impact the approval of the PCCP.
 By limiting the number of modifications, the FDA can concentrate their review efforts on a defined set of changes.
 This focused approach enables thorough scrutiny and assessment of each modification's impact on the device's performance, safety, and effectiveness.